 - She has developed a reputation for dealing with young defendants accused of sexual offences.

-- She has prosecuted police officers, a member of the Orthodox Jewish community accused of historic sexual abuse and several parents accused of child cruelty.
+- She has prosecuted police officers, a member of the Orthodox Jewish community accused of historic sexual abuse, she has prosecuted and defended Jehovah’s Witnesses for familial sexual abuse, and prosecuted and defended ministers of the Anglican Church and a former nun for sexual offences of those within their care, in addition to several parents accused of child sexual offences and cruelty.

 - She defended the 18 year old who was convicted of attempting to blow up a local college and was found to have an entire arsenal of weapons in his room upon arrest.

-- She defended a member of an entire family charged with conspiracy to supply drugs throughout the North East od England
+- She defended a member of an entire family charged with conspiracy to supply drugs throughout the North East of England

 - McKerry v.
 Teesdale and Wear Valley JJ : 164 JP 355, DC – ‘Name and shame’ of youth defendant.